PhilK-7/agns-port/README.md

 | demo-data2 | researcher Mahmood Sharif wearing glasses with green marks | 6 |

 ## Models
-The face recognition model are based on VGG-16, as well as FaceNet (OpenFace) small version.
+The face recognition models are based on VGG-16, as well as FaceNet (OpenFace) small version.
 The models were trained on aligned images in the given PubFig dataset.
 The DCGAN´s purpose is to generate fake eyeglasses, just like those in the provided eyeglasses dataset.
 As small change to the paper, mini-batch discrimination was added to the generator